 3. Loaded to your iPhone 5 (or later model) with Lightning connections (must be able to run presentation on your iPhone)

-If you need Internet capabilities to show YouTube videos and/or other video links, our host restaurant does have public Internet access, but please allow an additional 5-10 minutes to hook up your laptop.
-The option of using our computer for the restaurant’s WiFi also is an option and, because the connection is automatic, may be preferable.
+If you need Internet capabilities to show YouTube videos and/or other video links, our meeting room does have public Internet access, but please allow an additional 5-10 minutes to hook up your laptop.
+The option of using our computer for the meeting room’s WiFi also is an option and, because the connection is automatic, may be preferable.